 Allow the lever to slide back and close the bolt of the bleeder.
-Keep an eye on the level of fluid in your reservoir, because it must not drop below the rubber diaphragm.
+Keep an eye on the level of fluid in your reservoir because it must not drop too low.

-Repeat the previous step on all of your brake calipers.
-It is very important to always top up the reservoir after bleeding each wheel since it might lose fluid while you flush out old and contaminated brake fluid from within the lines and caliper.
+It is very important to always top up the reservoir after bleeding each system since it might lose fluid while you flush out old and contaminated brake fluid from within the lines and caliper.

 Now, take a piece of cloth and clean off any dirt from around your brake calipers, as well as from the bleed nipples on each caliper.

 Now, it’s time to tighten the bleeder bolt.
 Firmly close this bolt, taking care not to overtighten it.
 Lastly, replace the rubber diaphragm on top of your master cylinder’s reservoir and put the cap back on.

 You can now go ahead and test out your brakes by applying pressure to your brake lever and stopping at the first sign of any resistance.

 If you notice your brakes feeling spongy or completely unresponsive, then repeat these steps until you can feel the difference in performance.
 It usually takes about four separate bleeding sessions to start noticing improvements after completing this procedure correctly.